Share this Post

 Turn Multiple Pieces of Content Into One Piece of Content

 Repurposing content also works in reverse.
-You can take multiple pieces of content and turn it into one epic piece campaign.
+You can take multiple pieces of content and turn it into one epic campaign.
 You could turn:

 - a series of blog posts into an ebook